confidential-containers/trustee/kbs/config/kubernetes/README.md

 We will see how to deploy KBS (with builtin Attestation Service) on a Kubernetes cluster.

+> :warning: **Be aware that the manifests and instructions below do not account for all stateful resources in a KBS deployment.** Changes to a deployment may be lost if the pod is restarted or rescheduled and service replication might yield inconsistent behaviour.
+For a production deployment, consider using a persistent volume.

 ## The secrets

 Create a secret that you want to be served using this instance of KBS: